c58/marsdb-angular/README.md

 	});
 ```

 You also can use MarsDB within browserify environment.
-Just `require(‘marsdb/dist/angular’)` and MarsDB module will be added to the angular.
+Just `require(‘marsdb-angular’)` and MarsDB module will be added to the angular.
 Angular must be defined in a `window` or must be available as a module `require(‘angular’)`.

 ## Contributing
 I’m waiting for your pull requests and issues.